 We are DONE paying for his college tuition and overall expenses.
 Here is what we spent, how we saved and what he did to help with that.
 Oh…one note…I bet we still have to pay for graduation expenses in a few months.
 But, for now, here is our damage.

 $111,078!!
 Now before you totally gasp, let me break that number down and explain that we paid a percentage of that out of pocket to give you some hope.

 Who guessed close?
 As you view the number, know that we did NOT actually pay that.

 We actually paid $74,578 out of pocket for everything.
 We paid this over his almost four years of college.
 The numbers below reflect our son’s FOUR YEARS TOTAL of college costs.
+The apartment living figure is a bit high because one year our son ended up not having a roommate and we paid more to house him in nice areas of town.
+That number can definitely be reduced if you are thinking of your own apartment living sitution for your student in the Phoenix area.
 He is actually completing his education in 3 1/2 years but he took two summers of online courses so that counts as roughly four years.
 It also reflects dorm costs and post-dorm apartment living, etc. expenses.